mantidproject/mantid/docs/source/algorithms/FilterEvents-v1.rst

   <MatrixWorkspace>`.
 Such a workspace can be produced by using the
   ``FastLog = True`` option when calling :ref:`GenerateEventsFilter
   <algm-GenerateEventsFilter>`.
-- Choose the logs to split.
-Filtering the logs can take a substantial amount of time.
-To save time, you may want to split only the logs you will need for analysis.
-To do so, set ``ExcludeSpecifiedLogs = False`` and list the logs you need in ``TimeSeriesPropertyLogs``.
-For example, if we only need to know the accumulated proton charge for each filtered workspace, we would set ``TimeSeriesPropertyLogs = proton_charge``.

 Correcting time neutron was at the sample
 #########################################